Sharma-Pranav/forecast-sandbox-lite/docs/Executive_brief.md

 ## **What the Evaluation Showed (FreshNet Context)**

-FreshNet SKUs revealed a **clear hierarchy** in forecasting stability.
+FreshNet SKUs revealed **structure-dependent differences** in forecasting stability.
-Some models consistently dampened noise; others amplified it.
+Some models consistently dampened noise within specific demand behaviors; others amplified it when misapplied.

 ---